bald6354/iets/README.md

 ![Missing Image](https://github.com/bald6354/iets/blob/master/images/rotDisk_IETS.png "IETS Denoised Dataset")

+## Alternate Implementation
+If you just need a function to label inceptive and trailing events use [this code](https://github.com/bald6354/inceptiveEvents).

 ## Summary
 This is the implemtation code for the following paper.

 Cite as:

 Baldwin R.W., Almatrafi M., Kaufman J.R., Asari V., Hirakawa K. (2019) Inceptive Event Time-Surfaces for Object Classification Using Neuromorphic Cameras.
 In: Karray F., Campilho A., Yu A. (eds) Image Analysis and Recognition.
 ICIAR 2019.
 Lecture Notes in Computer Science, vol 11663.
 Springer, Cham